-Every year, through the RAC Scholarship and Grant Program, Radio Amateurs of Canada provides grants and scholarships to worthy community programs and to young Amateurs who are studying at the post-secondary level in Science, Technology, Engineering and Mathematics (STEM) programs.
+Through the the RAC Foundation Program, Radio Amateurs of Canada provides grants and scholarships to worthy community programs and to young Canadian Amateurs who are studying at the post-secondary level.

 RAC undertook the RAC Foundation Program in order to increase the relevance of our national organization at a local level, as well as to increase our relevance to youth.